joemoose/dungeoneers.d20/docs/play.md

 The GM answers your questions and always respects your freedom of choice.
 The GM provides challenges, obstacles, and situations to solve and overcome.
 Still, the game is more than just a story narrated by the GM—it’s an interactive narrative built on your and your fellow players’ decisions.
 Consider it as both creating and acting in an adventure story simultaneously.

-Suppose the outcome of your character’s actions isn’t immediately apparent, or the activity is risky.
+Suppose the outcome of your character’s actions isn’t immediately apparent, and the activity is risky.
 In that case, the GM might ask you to roll dice to determine an outcome.

 ## Safety